ops4j/org.ops4j.pax.clapper/README.md

 reachable be network, not on the local file system.

 ## Server
-The Clapper server is a Clapper application managing itself.
+The Pax Clapper server is a Pax Clapper application managing itself.

+### Rest Interface
+The Server application has a REST-ful interface, which is fully HATEOAS with a single bookmarkable URL.
+All interaction of Pax Clapper happens over this interface, and clients can only interact with Pax Clapper via this interface.

 ## Clients
+Human users interact with Pax Clapper via one of the available clients.
+Initially, command line client primarily for scripting and the Web UI for interactively using Pax Clapper.
+All functionality of the REST Interface are available in all clients, unless impossible for technical reasons.

 ### CLI - Command Line Interface